xoopscube/documentation/en/development/xcube-concept.md

 Modern PHP development overwhelmingly follows the **PSR-4 standard** for class naming and autoloading, leveraging native namespaces and Composer for dependency management and autoloading.
 While you might still encounter legacy systems using PSR-0 conventions, new projects should adhere to PSR-4 for better interoperability and alignment with the current PHP ecosystem.

-XCube's extensible architecture, designed for separation of concerns and namespaces, simplifies running Composer – the PHP dependency manager providing a standard format for managing dependencies and required libraries – automatically bootstrapping its installations in the appropriate vendor folder under 'trust_path/vendor'.
+?> **NOTE** XCube's extensible architecture, designed for separation of concerns and namespaces, simplifies running Composer – the PHP dependency manager providing a standard format for managing dependencies and required libraries – automatically bootstrapping its installations in the appropriate vendor folder under 'trust_path/vendor'.

 ## Delegate manager

-XCube starts up managers from the configuration settings written into the file _default.ini_ or override with a simple file _custom.ini_
+XCube starts up managers from the configuration settings written into the file `default.ini` or override with a simple file `custom.ini`

 XCube consists of several managers and each manager provides careful management of its members and a consistent API.
-Developers can choose from managers, modules, delegate and preload mechanism or interfaces for extensible and flexible customization.
+Developers can choose from managers, modules, delegate and preload system for extensible and flexible customization.

-Some distribution packages have been released with a good starting INI file, a set of base modules and provide **preload** files for a rapid site development.
-A web developer can run a pre-configured bundled package as the starting point that meets the production expectations of a website.
+Some distribution packages have been released with a well-configured starting INI file and a set of base modules to facilitate rapid site development.
+Allowing web developers to use a pre-configured bundled package as a starting point that meets the production expectations.

 ## Preload